mongodb/docs/source/includes/fact-3.4-added-maxStalenessSeconds.rst

-.. versionadded:: 3.4
+Starting in version 3.4, MongoDB adds the :doc:`maxStalenessSeconds
-   MongoDB 3.4 adds the ``maxStalenessSeconds`` read preference option ``maxStalenessSeconds`` specifies the maximum replication lag, or "staleness", that a :term:`secondary` can suffer and still be eligible for read operations.
+</core/read-preference-staleness>` read preference option.
+The

-.. include:: /includes/fact-important-maxStalenessSeconds-intended-use.rst
+``maxStalenessSeconds`` option lets you specify a maximum replication lag, or "staleness", that :term:`secondaries <secondary>` can have and still be eligible for read operations.
+When a secondary's estimated staleness exceeds ``maxStalenessSeconds``, the secondary becomes ineligible for read operations.